Philadelphia Flyers–Ottawa Senators brawl: Aftermath

 The brawl, along with an incident that occurred 3 days later, between the Vancouver Canucks' Todd Bertuzzi and Steve Moore of the Colorado Avalanche (in which Bertuzzi hit Moore from behind, breaking his neck, in retaliation for a hit by Moore on one of Bertuzzi's team-mates a month earlier), brought the issue of violence in ice hockey into focus.
 Particular attention was given to retaliation; when Brashear was interviewed on the subject of the Bertuzzi incident, he defended such on-ice revenge, and suggested that Bertuzzi should not receive a suspension, because "all they have to do is go after him when he comes back."
 That mindset echoed the comments made by Ken Hitchcock and Mark Recchi about Martin Havlat, and Sam Donnellon of the Philadelphia Daily News suggested that it was prevailing opinion amongst all the players in the League.
 He suggested that rather than wanting stricter penalties to clamp down on dangerous play, (which he advocated), the players believed that removing the penalty for instigating a fight, and allowing players to therefore get their retribution by that means, would have the same effect.
 Mike Heika of The Dallas Morning News also believed that the league should be stricter in handing out fines and suspensions, suggesting that Hitchcock should possibly have been penalised for his revenge comments, and that if Havlat had received a lengthier ban for his actions, the brawl between the Flyers and Senators may not have happened.

-The 2004–05 NHL season was cancelled because of a labor dispute, but upon the League's return for the 2005–06 season, a rule was added which meant that any player being assessed for an instigator penalty in the last five minutes of a match would receive an automatic one-game ban, and the player's head coach could also be fined $10,000.
+During that hockey season, the ECHL (a minor league at the AA level) implemented a new rule where any player assessed for an instigator penalty in the last five minutes of a match would be assessed both a game misconduct penalty and one-game suspension.
+In the ensuing NHL season in October 2005, the ECHL rule, with an additional fine on the offending player's head coach of $10,000, was implemented.
 This was designed to avoid situations such as happened in game between the Flyers and Senators, and addressed the fact that physical play tended to increase towards the end of a game, particularly when the result was not in question.

+In an article on The Athletic marking the brawl's 20th anniversary, Sean McIndoe wrote, "We all agree that this 419 PIM record is completely fake, right?
+This was a wild game and there were several fights, but it absolutely has no place alongside some of those 1980s and 1990[s] bench clearers.
+This is just two referees getting ticked off and turning this car right around."